 The principle is used millions of times on the Internet: matter works with a PKI encryption process (PKI = Public Key Infrastructure), similar to a web server whose address starts with https://.
 While surfing, the browser checks whether the page visited has a valid certificate.
 This certificate – basically a dataset – must be issued by a trusted authority.
 Every browser contains lists of such trusted institutions.
 They are updated regularly and automatically as soon as one goes online.

-matter takes a similar approach: Every device sold has a unique certificate, the Device Attestation Certificate (DAC).
+According to all that is known so far, matter will act in a very similar way: Every device sold has a unique certificate, the Device Attestation Certificate (DAC).
 It protects against counterfeiting and guarantees that the hardware really does come from the manufacturer on the packaging.
 Authenticity can be confirmed via a manufacturer’s certificate (Product Attestation Intermediate, or PAI), which in turn is signed by an official certification body, the Product Attestation Authority (PAA).

 Key exchange during setup